 Prince William Sound is part of the Chugach National Forrest in Alaska.
 The sound is about 70 miles wide and covers an area of 15,000 square miles.
 It’s home to 150 glaciers and countless species of wildlife including black bears, humpback whales, seals, and sea lions.

 In addition to the wildlife, kayakers enjoy stunning views of fjords, snow-capped mountains, and clear, deep blue waters.

 Kayaking Made EZ

 No matter where you like to kayak, launching your boat is an important first step.
-At EZ Dock, we offer a wide selection of floating docks and kayak launches so you can start your kayak trip easily.
+At EZ Dock, we offer a wide selection of floating docks and kayak/canoe launches so you can start your kayak trip easily.

 Browse our online collection of floating docks to find the perfect fit for your favorite place to go kayaking.